aws-samples/serverless-patterns/eventbridge-to-appsync-events/README.md

 ## How it works

-A new EventBus is created with a rule to catch events in your account which match a specified detail-type.
-These events are then sent to an API Destination which is an AppSync Events API.
-If there are errors delivering these events to your Events API, they will be delivered to a DLQ where you can inspect what went wrong.
+A new EventBridge event bus is created with a rule to catch events in your account which match a specified detail-type.
+These events are then sent to an API Destination which is an AppSync Event API.
+If there are errors delivering these events to your Events API, they will be delivered to a dead-letter queue (DLQ) where you can inspect what went wrong.

 ### How to change what is sent to your Events API